Friday, 29 March 2024

 Likewise, the British realized that they had lost any remaining vestiges of control and began to speed up their exit strategy.

 That was Wavell's view.
 He was an Army dude.
-Since the time of the Kitchener v Curzon conflict, the White military caste had prevailed over the fucking Scots and Irish and other such cunts in the Civilian cadre.
+Since the time of the Kitchener v Curzon conflict, the White military caste had prevailed over the Civilian cadre.
 Dyer pushed this point home.
 Since, a month after Jallianwallah, he helped defeat the silly Afghan invasion, Punjab turned against the rowdyism of Rowlatt and started to plead for the 'smack of firm government'.
 But it was not Ayub, but Indira who could supply this precisely because she bided her time and waited for an actual military victory.

 On the afternoon of February 20, 1947, the British Prime Minister, Clement Atlee, announced before Parliament that British rule would end on “a date not later than June, 1948.”
 If Nehru and Jinnah could be reconciled by then, power would be transferred to “some form of central Government for British India.”
 If not, they would hand over authority “in such other way as may seem most reasonable and in the best interests of the Indian people.”